Ambarish8969/salesforce-org-to-org-integration/README.md

 This project demonstrates a secure Salesforce-to-Salesforce integration where Cases created in Org A are sent to Org B using OAuth-based authentication and REST Apex.

+To understand the complete implementation and step-by-step explanation, please refer to the detailed Medium blog: https://medium.com/@ambarishbhagawati8969/integrating-two-salesforce-orgs-using-auth-provider-named-credentials-rest-apex-963def7a631b

 The integration follows Salesforce-recommended best practices by leveraging:

 * Connected App (Org B)